dgmachado/devops-tools/README.md

 7. Pushing the code on the remote repository
 > $ git push origin master

-8. Enter the user account created on GitLab
+8. Access the gitlab url (http://localhost:10080) to verify your pushed source code

 ###Configurating the Jenkins

 To configurating the jenkins build and deploy following the next steps:

-1. Access the Jenkins and create a new project "SampleApp" Freestyle project type
+1. Access the Jenkins and create a new job "SampleApp" Freestyle project type
 2. Configure the project with Git and the URL http://gitlab/root/sampleapp.git and enter the credentials with user and the password that we created earlier
 3. In the Build Triggers section, check the periodic construction and specify the following settings:
 > H/2 \* \* \* \*